KwatME/Medicine.md/Pathogen/Protozoan/Entamoeba histolytica.md

 Contains many values containing difestive chemicals.

 Some other Entamoeba are commensal in the gastrointestinal tract.
-But Entamoeba histolytica trophozoites have red blood cells within.

 Fecal-oral transmission of resistant cysts (resists stomach acid).
 Bile acid stimulates the digesting of the cyst wall from within, and a trophozoite emerges.
+Trophozoites degrades the mucus layer with proteases and comes in contact with the enterocytes.
 Trophozoites colonize colon, eating bacteria and dead epithelial cells.
-Becomes pathogenicity somehow.
+Eats epithelial cells and inflames the local tissue.
+Invades deeper and eats red blood cells (other commensal amoeba do not).
 Subacute onset 1-3 weeks.
-Degrades the mucus layer and comes in contact with the enterocytes.
-Eats epithelial cells and inflames the local tissue.
-Invades deeper and eats red blood cells.
 Spreads via portal circulation to liver.

-Diagnose with PCR.
+Stool microscopy, rapid antigen test, and PCR.
-Do stool bacterial culture to consider other bacterial inflammatory diarrhea.
+Differentiate other bacterial inflammatory diarrhea.

 Metronidazole targets the trophozoites and paromomycin targets the cysts (aminoglycoside protein systhesis inhibitor).